EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 - Keep lines short - avoid long lines, and instead write blocks of lines that are horizontally short and vertically long.
 - Use indentation to show the hierarchy of your code and mark the beginning and end of control structures.
 - Write informative comments and docstrings for functions to provide more detail about what the code and is doing, transmit understanding and context
-- Follow a code style guide that is agreed upon and other programmers will find easy to read
+- Follow a code style guide for your programming language that is agreed upon by the community and other programmers will find easy to read
 - Automate style checks to help ensure your code is consistent
 - Organise code into reusable and modular functions that achieve a singular purpose and are more easier to understand, test and reuse
 - Use existing and well-tested libraries or packages for common functionality and tasks (e.g. reading and writing data in standard formats) to avoid duplication and reimplementing